 What started out as a small lemonade stand in front of their home on Spencer Lane, with a few neighbors helping the "Spencer Lane Kids" quickly grew to the "S-Section Kids Lemonade Stand."
 The community has rallied around this event, that has truly grown every year, and become a tradition of the summer.
 In fact last year, over 200-volunteers from grades K-12 in many of the surrounding communities helped us raise money, sell lemonade or donated supplies.
 We are proud of what is now called the "Three Village Kids Lemonade Stand" to reflect a true sense of who is involved in making this event a success, the kids from this school district: Three Village Kids!

 Over the years, the lemonade stand has raised nearly $100,000 for the new Children’s Hospital Pavilion, and Child Life Program.
 Stony Brook Children’s Hospital is Suffolk County’s only children’s hospital serving over 400,000 pediatric patients in Suffolk County.
-This year all funds will help to support the Child Life Program at the hospital.
 The Child Life Program at Stony Brook Children's Hospital helps to reduce the stress that pediatric patients and their families may experience when faced with illness, medical procedures and unfamiliar surroundings.
 The Child Life Program offers an opportunity for children to engage in everyday childhood activities to help minimize anxiety.
 The program provides therapeutic, educational and recreational activities to meet the unique emotional and developmental needs of children during their hospital stays.
 Donations raised by the Three Village Kids lemonade stand will help to expand and enhance the activities and services provided by the Stony Brook's Child Life Program.

 The mission of The Three Village Kids Lemonade Stand is: To show students of all ages how together we can turn lemons into lemonade, one cup at a time to improve the quality of life of patients and their families at Stony Brook Children’s Hospital, Child Life Program.
 Since the first lemonade stand in 2012, the lemonade stand has provided more than 1000 students the opportunity to earn more than 9000 community service hours.